monashautomation/mes-printing-server/README.md

 the printer worker knows what happened between these states and react according to the state change.

-Printer workers are **stateless**, which means it doesn't maintain any internal states.
+Printer worker is **stateless**, which means it doesn't maintain any internal states.
 This prevents data loss if the printing server is down when tracking a printing job, and simplifies testing.